Serenity 6.6.0 Release Notes (2023-03-15)

 }

-class that adjusts the look of the logo in the forms, e.g. rounded with the sidebar band background.
-It might be used to adjust logo styling by overriding its CSS rules.
+Additionally, there is an s-form-title-logo class that adjusts the appearance of the logo in forms, giving it a rounded shape with the sidebar band background.
+You can use this class to modify the logo styling by overriding its CSS rules.

 ConfigureSection Attribute